Harithapasunuri/Huel-dev-test/README.md

 * Dockerize repository for kubernetes.
 * Have an ingress config in the helm charts.
 * On a deployment have the migration run before server and worker run.
+* Server and worker deployed on seperate pods.
+* No traffic to be routed to the pod before the migration is complete.
 * Worker to stop before starting a new instance.
 * Application must be able to autoscale.
 * Have zero downtime.